-Address "The Nursing Record Post-Card Competition," 11, Ludgate Hill, London, E.C.
-All answers must reach us not later than the morning of Saturday, November 7th, printed in fac-simile.
+Address " The Nursing Record Post-Card Competition," 11, Ludgute Hill, London, E.C.
+All answers must reach us not later than the morning of Saturday, November 7th, 1891

 (a) The answer must be written (neatness and distinctness count to credit) in ink, on a thick post-card, with the full name and address of the candidate at the top.
-The successful candidate's answer will be writted in force will. printed in fac-simile.
+The successful candidate's answer will be writted in General The General Courts. printed in fac-simile.